acdenisSK/release-maker/ghet/README.md

 [c:2f54064]: https://github.com/acdenisSK/release-maker/commit/2f540649cd0f5d3d6a47d3119f15f6367c289330
 ```

 As can be seen, this is already a usable changelog.
-However, as mentioned previously, it might not be a
+However, it might not be a suitable changelog.
-suitable changelog.

-This is due to the three facts of the output from `ghet`:
+This is due to three facts of the output from `ghet`:
 - The names of authors are retrieved from the data of the commits, not from Github.
   - Currently, `release-maker` assumes that the authors belong to Github accounts.
   - This has the side-effect of breaking the link to the author's Github profile page.